njpayne/galois/README.md

 - (Financial application: calculate tips) Write a program that reads the subtotal and the gratuity rate, then computes the gratuity and total.
 For example, if the user enters 10 for subtotal and 15% for gratuity rate, the program displays $1.5 as gratuity and $11.5 as total.

 - (Convert pounds into kilograms) Write a program that converts pounds into kilograms.
 The program prompts the user to enter a number in pounds, converts it to kilograms, and displays the result.
-One pound is 0.454 kilograms.
+One pound is 0.454 kilograms. **(Program completed August 8, 2015)**

 - (Sum the digits in an integer) Write a program that reads an integer between 0 and 1000 and adds all the digits in the integer.
 For example, if an integer is 932, the sum of all its digits is 14.
 Hint: Use the % operator to extract digits, and use the / operator to remove the extracted digit.
 For instance, 932 % 10 = 2 and 932 / 10 = 93.